The Uninitated Woman

 I envision women and girls from different walks, places and times coming together - to investigate what‘s known of old rites of passage, and bear witness as they re-story their lives and share what they discover in that context.

-To re-initiate each other through and re-write what it is to be a girl, a young woman, an ageing woman in the modern age.
+To re-initiate each other through and re-write what it is to be a girl, a young woman, a mother, a mid-life woman, an aging woman in the modern age.

 It’s my wish that this work acts as a calling in - as an initiation in itself - of creating a culture of collaboration, meaning-making and healing that goes beyond each of our individual needs and journeys, so we can see ourselves as humans and souls embedded in - greater cycles of life, death, and rebirth.